-- TCO concluded that the money received from Company B was assessable to the Taxpayer as dividend income.
-This was because: - Company B made transfers of value when it deposited and otherwise made available money to the Taxpayer. - The transfers of value were caused by a shareholding in Company B: - X held shares in Company B. - The Taxpayer was associated with X as they were a settlor of the Taxpayer. - There did not appear to be any reason for Company B to have made the transfers of value other than because of X's shareholding. - 22.
-If the dispute proceeded to challenge stage and it was found the amount received from Company B was not the Taxpayer's dividend income, the amount was assessable to the Taxpayer as income under ordinary concepts: - The money was made available to the Taxpayer recurrently over the income years in dispute, and regularly for a period of one income year. - The Taxpayer and X and Y used the money for their own purposes. - The Taxpayer did not explain the reason why it received the money or otherwise disproved that it arose from the ownership of property or capital, from labour, or from a combination of those things.
+- 28. If the dispute proceeded to challenge stage and it was found that the amount received from Company B was not the Taxpayer's employment income, the amount was assessable to them as dividend income or income under ordinary concepts: - Dividend income, because: - Company B made transfers of value when it deposited and otherwise made available money to the Taxpayer and Y. - The transfers of value were caused by the Taxpayer's shareholding in Company B: - The Taxpayer held shares in Company B. - There did not appear to be any reason for Company B to have made the transfers of value other than because of the Taxpayer's shareholding. - Income under ordinary concepts because: - The Taxpayer received a flow of money arising from the ownership of property or capital, from labour, or from a combination of those things. - The money was made available to the Taxpayer regularly and recurrently and they relied on the money for regular expenditure.